The Bankrate promise

 |Cards||Petal 1 “No Annual Fee” Visa Credit Card||Petal 2 “Cash Back, No Fees” Visa Credit Card|

 |Rewards rate||N/A — but you can earn 2% to 10% cash back at select merchants through Petal Offers||Up to 1.5% cash back on eligible purchases when you make 12 on-time payments; 2% to 10% cash back at select merchants though Petal Offers|

 Petal 1 vs. Petal 2 Visa Credit Card highlights

 Welcome bonus winner: Tie

 Neither the Petal 1 nor the Petal 2 offers a welcome bonus.
 If you’re a consumer with good credit, you may want to look for a different rewards card that offers a welcome bonus for new cardholders.
-That said, if your credit score is a work-in-progress or if a welcome bonus isn’t an important feature for you, both Petal cards are good options.
+That said, if your credit score is a work in progress, or if a welcome bonus isn’t an important feature for you, either Petal card is a good option.

 Rewards rate winner: Petal 2

 The Petal 2 card is the winner when it comes to rewards.
 Although both cards earn 2 percent to 10 percent cash back on select merchant purchases through Petal Offers, the Petal 2 card also earns at least 1 percent cash back on eligible purchases.
 However, you could earn up to 1.5 percent cash back after 12 months of on-time payments.

 Annual fee winner: Tie